 The study, ‘Transplantation of discarded livers following viability testing with normothermic machine perfusion’, published today in Nature Communications, could have significant implications for the liver transplant waiting list and the commissioning of local transplant services.

 Currently, across the UK, a third of donated livers don’t meet desired transplant criteria and aren’t used.
 Chronic liver disease in the UK is rising annually, a result of obesity and increasing alcohol misuse causing approximately 8500 deaths per year.
 For those with end-stage liver disease, a transplant is the only hope for survival, but demand for livers suitable for transplantation far outstrips supply.
-According to the latest NHS Blood and Transplant report, up to 20% of people awaiting a transplant operation died or were removed from waiting lists due to ill health.

 A growing proportion of donated livers are coming from high-risk donors with a history of alcohol misuse, obesity or elderly people with comorbidities, often when a patient has suffered cardiac arrest that is unexpected and when the patient cannot or should not be resuscitated.
 These livers are of lower quality and pose risks to recipients.
 Consequently, the majority are not transplanted.